 How many will they buy?

-- This is the “Deal Size” that other blog post talked about…
+- This is the “Deal Size” that my friend talked about

 - How many of the metric from above?